-On May 25, 2018, the Offering closed and the Company completed the sale and issuance of 12,500,000 shares of Common Stock.
-The Company received net proceeds from the Offering of approximately \$46.7 million, after deducting the Underwriters' discounts and commissions and offering expenses payable by the Company.
-Subsequently, on June 25, 2018, the Underwriters exercised their option to purchase the full 1,875,000 shares of Common Stock at the public offering price of \$4.00 per share that were purchased by the Underwriters from the Company at a price of \$3.76 per Share and the Company received additional net proceeds of \$7.1 million, after deducting the Underwriters' commissions.
-In aggregate, the Company completed the sale and issuance of 14,375,000 shares of Common Stock and received net proceeds from the Offering of approximately \$53.8 million, after deducting the Underwriters' discounts, commissions and offering expenses.
+On May 25, 2018, the Company completed an underwritten public offering of 12,500,000 shares of its common stock at a price to the public of \$4.00 per share less underwriting discounts and commissions of \$0.24 per share, that were purchased by Jefferies LLC, or Jefferies, and SVB Leerink (formerly known as Leerink Partners LLC), or Leerink, or collectively the Underwriters from the Company, at a price of \$3.76 per share, and on June 25, 2018, the Company sold an additional 1,875,000 shares of its common stock at a price to the public of \$4.00 per share less underwriting discounts and commissions of \$0.24 per share, that were purchased by the Underwriters from the Company at a price of \$3.76 per share, following the exercise in full of the underwriters' option to purchase additional shares of common stock.
+The Company received net proceeds from the offering of \$53.8 million, after deducting the underwriting discounts, commissions and offering expenses.